sadanand-singh/Blog/content/post/linearRegression.md

 {{< tex display="R^2 = \frac{\sum \big ( \hat{y}_i - \bar{y} \big)^2 }{\sum \big ( y_i - \bar{y} \big)^2}" >}}

+where, $\bar{y}$ is the average response.
 The value of R-square is always between 0 and 1, where 0 means that the model does not model explain any variability in the target variable (Y) and 1 meaning it explains full variability in the target variable.

 ## Adjusted R-squared